 The aims of the Bachelor of Arts (Honours) in History are:

-- to demonstrate power of critical thinking and analytical ability in understanding historical events;
+- To develop students’ power of critical thinking and analytical ability in understanding historical events;

-- to pursue graduate studies in history or a related discipline; and
+- To provide students with a firm basis for graduate studies in history or a related discipline; and

 The aims of the Bachelor of Education (Honours) in Liberal Studies Teaching are: